Market Maker Behavior Around Liquidity Events

 The market maker is not your adversary, but they are not your ally either.
 Understanding how they behave when liquidity shifts is the difference between getting filled at your price and getting filled at theirs.

+A market maker is a firm that earns the bid-ask spread by quoting both sides of the order book and managing inventory risk; around liquidity events, they widen quotes, shrink size, or pause quoting to compensate for adverse-selection risk.
 Market makers profit from the bid-ask spread.
 They post limit orders on both sides of the book, buying at the bid and selling at the ask.
 In normal conditions, they provide liquidity, tighten spreads, and keep markets functional.

 Understanding these shifts is not optional for anyone trading through volatile conditions.
+This builds on Microstructure Shifts in High-Impact Events and feeds directly into Slippage Control & No-Trade Zones.

 Before a scheduled event, market makers pull their resting orders.
 A book that normally shows 50 BTC within $50 of the mid-price might thin to 5 BTC.
 This creates a fragile environment where even moderate-sized market orders can move price disproportionately.